tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Dependencies
 - [CodeMirror](https://codemirror.net/) is used for the editor and basic IntelliSense.
-- [DataTables](https://datatables.net/) is used for displaying the result, and export to CSV, PDF and Excel.
+- [DataTables](https://datatables.net/) is used for displaying the result, and exporting to CSV, PDF and Excel.

 ## Contribute
-You are welcome to register an issue, or create a pull request if you see something that should be improved.
+You are welcome to register an issue or create a pull request if you see something that should be improved.